TheAliLab/My-Projects/README.md

 # My-Projects
 this repository contains most of my projects in my studying career.

+1- Datastructers course:

-1- Algorithm course: preformed the convex-hull algorithm with GUI
+2- Algorithm course: preformed the convex-hull algorithm with GUI

-2- Database course: creating my database by using Mysql and connecting it using java + GUI
+3- Database course: creating my database by using Mysql and connecting it using java + GUI

-3- OS course: A simple multiprogramming OS simulation with a limited ram
+4- OS course: A simple multiprogramming OS simulation with a limited ram

-4- Ai course: solving the cross-river puzzle using breadth-first-search approach
+5- Ai course: solving the cross-river puzzle using breadth-first-search approach

-5- Datastructers course:
+6- Graduation project : Classyfing twitter users by machine learing approach while using java to pre-process raw data and then using weka to build the model and choose the most effective features. (source code will be uploaded soon)